-The plot of Snow Cake might sound a little dull and short-lived, but the established cast inject it with vibrant color.
+The plot of Snow Cake might sound a little dull and short-lived, but the established cast injects it with vibrant color.

 Alan Rickman plays a typical middle-aged British man named Alex, who reluctantly picks up a teen hitchhiker one day.
 When a car accident kills the girl, Alex travels to her home in Ontario to inform her mother Linda.

-After hearing the news, Linda seems to understand the situation but displays no signs of grief.
-That isn't because Linda is a bad person, but because she's unable to express emotions.
+After hearing the news, Linda seems to understand the situation but displays no visible signs of grief.
+That isn't because Linda is a cold, heartless person; rather, she's unable to express emotions.

-Marc Evans directs this lowkey indie drama—a bittersweet rendition of what it's like to live under the unstable dictation of autism.
+Marc Evans directs this lowkey indie drama that's a bittersweet rendition of what it's like to live under the unstable dictation of autism.

 The death of a father is traumatic enough as it is.
 But when your brain doesn't know how to process it?
 That's even tougher.

-Stephen Daldry's heartbreaking movie Extremely Loud and Incredibly Close stars Tom Hanks as a lovable dad who's caught up in the September 11 attacks.
+Stephen Daldry's heartbreaking movie Extremely Loud & Incredibly Close stars Tom Hanks as a lovable dad who's caught in the September 11 attacks.
 He leaves behind his nine-year-old autistic son Oskar, who crumbles at the thought of living without his main support system.

-Sure, Oskar's mom does the best she can (expertly played by Sandra Bullock, as always), but it was always Oskar's dad who understood him the most.
+Sure, Oskar's mom does the best she can (expertly played by Sandra Bullock), but it was always Oskar's dad who understood him the most.